contributorshipcollaboration/contributorshipcollaboration.github.io/content/faq.md

 # The CRediT categories aren't well-suited for my project; what should I do?

 Other schemes exist, such as the [Contributor Roles Ontology](https://github.com/data2health/contributor-role-ontology), which extends CRediT into more specific roles, and the [Taxonomy of Digital Research Activities in the Humanities (TaDiRAH)](https://vocabs.dariah.eu/tadirah/en/).
 However, within science at least, other schemes unfortunately are not widely used.
 For reform of CRediT itself, you may wish to [contact the CRediT committee of NISO](https://www.niso.org/standards-committees/credit).

+# How do authorship and contributorship relate to each other?

+Contributorship is about documenting who did what, which in principle is orthogonal to authorship and authorship guidelines.
+However, in practice publishers have made contributorship subsidiary to authorship.
+That is, only people listed as authors on a paper have the chance to also get CRediT information.

+Contributor information need not be subsidiary to authorship.
+Publishers could start listing other people with CRediT information, people not marked as authors, in the JATS-XML metadata.
+Then, a wider range of contributors to scholarship would become known, and this information potentially flow into scholarly databases such as CrossRef.
+However, changes would have to be made to get such databases to support that, and to get universities and other stakeholders to start using that information.